julienduroure/BleRiFa/_tools/2016-05-24-tool_extragroups.md

 ![][8]

 Operators are action that you will be able to perform on your groups (even if bones from this group are not selected in 3D view).
-Note that you can manage your operators only on edit mode:
+Note that you can manage your operators only on edit mode.

 # Displayed or not displayed ?

 You can decide which operators are displayed or not.
 Don't display tools you will not use!
-By default, _selection_ and _visibility_ operators are displayed by default.
+By default, _selection_ and _visibility_ operators are displayed.

 # Sort your operators